B

 • Fertilization: Male black crappies fertilize the eggs by releasing milt over the eggs.
 The males then guard the eggs.

-• Hatching: The eggs hatch within 2-4 days, and the fry emerges.
+• Hatching: The eggs hatch within 2 to 4 days, and the fry emerge.
 They are about ¼ inch long and are immediately able to swim and feed.

-• Juvenile stage: Juvenile black crappies reach a length of 5-6 inches within their first year.
+• Juvenile stage: Juvenile black crappies reach a length of 5 to 6 inches within their first year.
 They feed on smaller prey items, such as zooplankton and insects, and continue to grow and mature into adulthood.

 Fishing and Cooking

 The black crappie is popular among recreational anglers and is often chosen for size, taste, and fighting ability.
 They are often caught using various fishing methods, including casting, trolling, and jigging, with live bait or lures.
-They are also seen using a variety of fishing gear, including spinning reels, baitcasting reels, and fly-fishing equipment.
+Anglers use a variety of fishing gear, including spinning reels, baitcasting reels, and fly-fishing equipment, to catch black crappies.
 Black crappies are most active during the warmer months and can be found in various habitats, including lakes, rivers, and reservoirs.

 Black crappies are prized for their delicate flavor and are used in various cooking methods, including baking, frying, and grilling.
 They are typically filleted and skinned before cooking and can be seasoned to taste with herbs, spices, and other flavorings.
 Some popular dishes include black crappie cakes, black crappie fillets with lemon butter sauce, and black crappie chowder.